 To create a safe space for employees to talk about mental health, you could try the following:

-Invest in Company-Wise Business Mental Health Training
+Invest in Company-Wise Accredited Mental Health Training

 There are a variety of mental health training programmes available that could benefit your business, including: